kassiebradshaw/setup-guide/system-setup/linux/6-ohmyzsh.md

   <summary><strong>CLICK HERE</strong> only if you see a message similar to: <img src="../../images/oh-my-zsh-verification.png" />
   </summary>

   Congratulations!
-If you see this message in your terminal, it means Oh-My-Zsh is already installed.
+If you see this message in your terminal, it means Oh My Zsh is already installed.
 Continue to the <a href="./7-node">next page!</a>
 </details>

 If you don't see a message in your terminal like the one above, continue with the setup steps.